marcodermatt/scion/doc/command/scion/scion_ping.rst

   -c, --count uint16           total number of packets to send
       --epic                   Enable EPIC for path probing.
-      --format string          Specify the output format (human|json|yaml) (default "human") --healthy-only           only use healthy paths -h, --help                   help for ping
+      --fabridquery string     the query for policies that the path must adhere to --format string          Specify the output format (human|json|yaml) (default "human") --healthy-only           only use healthy paths -h, --help                   help for ping